-The Ugly Truth About Food Waste In America
+The Ugly Truth About Food Waste in America

 FLATOW: In other words, when you go shopping, that's where the waste starts.

 GUNDERS: Well, it actually starts long before you go shopping.
 You know, it starts on our farms, where sometimes fresh produce doesn't even get harvested because of market dynamics and pricing.
-Farmers, when the price is too low, are not able to afford to harvest their crops, because they're won't make up the difference in price.
+Farmers, when the price is too low, are not able to afford to harvest their crops because they won't make up the difference in price.

 FLATOW: Mm-hmm.
 And when you go to the supermarket, if you - how many of us - we all have done this.
 We buy stuff and we never take it out of the package, and it goes bad in the refrigerator.
 We're not planning well.